The Florida Times-Union: Ownership

 For most of the 20th century, The Florida Times-Union was owned by the Florida Publishing Company, which was in turn jointly owned by the Atlantic Coast Line Railroad, the Florida East Coast Railway, and the Seaboard Air Line Railway, the three main railroads serving Jacksonville, having been acquired in equal shares by them or their corporate predecessors about 1896.
-The Coast Line and the Seaboard merged in 1967 and were predecessors of CSX Transportation; the Florida East Coast has maintained its corporate identity into the 21st century.
+The Coast Line and the Seaboard merged in 1967 as the Seaboard Coast Line, which evolved into CSX Transportation; the Florida East Coast has maintained its corporate identity into the 21st century.
 Both railroads have their headquarters in Jacksonville, the railroad hub of the state.

 In 1983 Morris Communications of Augusta, Georgia, acquired the Florida Publishing Company for $200 million.
 In October 2017 Gatehouse Media acquired the Times-Union from Morris Communications, in conjunction with numerous other papers across the country, for $120 million.
+GateHouse merged with Gannett in 2019; while GateHouse was the nominal survivor, the merged company took the better-known Gannett name.